OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 * **[See when features or bug fixes are deployed to Prod](/blog/2019-05/octopus-jira-integration/index.md#see-when-features-or-bug-fixes-are-deployed-to-prod).** 'Done' means deployed to production, and this is now visible directly in your Jira issues.
 See when your team finishes a new feature or bug fix and deploys it to production.
 * **[See the Jira issues included in Octopus releases](/blog/2019-05/octopus-jira-integration/index.md#see-the-jira-issues-included-in-octopus-releases).** It's now possible to see which Jira issues (work items) Octopus includes in releases with links back to Jira for further details.
-* **[Generate release notes automatically](/blog/2019-05/octopus-jira-integration/index.md#generate-and-share-release-notes-automatically).** Octopus can now generate release notes visible directly within your deployments to your environments like test and production.
+* **[Generate release notes automatically](/blog/2019-05/octopus-jira-integration/index.md#generate-and-share-release-notes-automatically).** Octopus can now generate release notes when deploying to your environments like dev, test or production.
 Share them with your team, managers, or executives via email, slack, and more.

 **[Getting started](/blog/2019-05/octopus-jira-integration/index.md#getting-started)** - Learn how to connect the applications and get started.